First Click vs Last Click Attribution: A Comprehensive Guide

 We’ll begin by defining First Click and Last Click Attribution and then explore their respective advantages and disadvantages.
 By the end of this read, you’ll have a solid grasp of how each model functions and the scenarios in which they prove most effective.
 So, find a comfortable spot, and let’s dive into this exploration of attribution models to enhance your business strategies!

-For example, imagine you run an online clothing store, and you’re trying to figure out where your customers are coming from and which marketing channels are most effective.
+For example, imagine you run an online clothing store and trying to figure out where your customers are coming from and which marketing channels are most effective.
 Here’s what happens:

 Real-life Example of First Click Attribution Model